ocaml/opam/doc/pages/Manual.md

 define their own settings as well.

-Command `opam config env` returns the environment updates corresponding to the current switch, in a format readable by your shell, and when needed opam will prompt you to run:
+Command `opam config env` returns the environment updates corresponding to the current switch, in a format readable by your shell, and when needed <span class="opam">opam</span> will prompt you to run:

 ```